beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/iterate-through-an-array-with-a-for-loop.english.md

 ---
 id: 5c55e842103ae886fa3ba958
 title: Iterate Through an Array with a For Loop
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-A common task in JavaScript is to iterate through the contents of an array.
+A common task in Python is to iterate through the contents of an array.
 One way to do that is with a <code>for</code> loop.
 This code will output each element of the array <code>arr</code> to the console:
 <blockquote>var arr = [10,9,8,7,6];<br>for (var i = 0; i < arr.length; i++) {<br>&nbsp;&nbsp; console.log(arr[i]);<br>}</blockquote>
 Remember that Arrays have zero-based numbering, which means the last index of the array is length - 1.
 Our <dfn>condition</dfn> for this loop is <code>i < arr.length</code>, which stops when <code>i</code> is at length - 1.
 </section>